Frequently Asked Questions

 Are profitable businesses for sale?

-What are the rewards?
+What are the rewards of buying a business?

 When do the financial benefits begin?

 Immediately!
 When you buy a business from the previous owner you gain financial advantages right from the start.
 Your down payment becomes your only real investment because all other costs of the purchase are usually paid by the business through cash flow.
 In effect, the business buys itself.
-Unlike borrowing from a bank, typical advantages of seller financing include lower down payment, lower interest rates, and simplified credit checks.
-Add this to the tax benefits of owning your own business and the purchase of an existing business becomes a very positive move.
+Unlike borrowing from a bank, the typical advantages of seller financing include a lower down payment, lower interest rates, and simplified credit checks.
+Add this to the tax benefits of owning your own business and the purchase of an existing business becomes a very profitable move.

 Seller FAQs